MDSplus/mdsplus/README.md

 ## We want to know who you are
 The MDSplus developers want to know who you are.
 If you or your site is using MDSplus please fill out the following survey.
 We promise not to share your contact information.
-Do not assume that others from your institution have also filled this out, we will combine the results.
+Please do not assume that others from your institution have also filled this out, we will combine the results.

 [MDSplus User Survey](https://docs.google.com/forms/d/e/1FAIpQLScSsA-fY2yTsW076bBreJmNbBqY9jsd-m4vmAdPvfCxXidiOQ/viewform?usp=sf_link).

 ## Installing from Pre-built Packages

-We highly recommend you install MDSplus from our pre-built packages, avaialble on [mdsplus.org](https://mdsplus.org/index.php?title=Downloads&open=110608406848219381791&page=Software%2FDownloads).
+We highly recommend you install MDSplus from our pre-built packages, available on [mdsplus.org](https://mdsplus.org/index.php?title=Downloads&open=110608406848219381791&page=Software%2FDownloads).
 However, if you need to customize the build you can follow the instructions below.

 ## Building MDSplus from Source

-To build and install MDSplus on unix systems, you will need to obtain the MDSplus distribution from github either as a git repository or as a compressed tar file.
+To build and install MDSplus, you will need to obtain the MDSplus distribution from github either as a git repository or as a compressed tar file.